morrownr/USB-WiFi/How_to_Modeswitch.md

-However, not all distros are updated in a timely manner and new adapters are released so if you find yourself in a situation where plugging in a usb wifi adapter gives you nothing more than a flashdrive or CDROM on your desktop, you may have a multi-state adapter on your hands.
+However, not all distros are updated in a timely manner and new adapters are released so if you find yourself in a situation where plugging in a usb wifi adapter gives you nothing more than a flashdrive or CDROM on your desktop, you may have a multi-state adapter on your hands and you may need to install or update `usb-modeswitch`.

 There are multiple sections for different adapters below.
 You need to scroll down to see if your adapter is listed.

+Note: It seems that COMFAST uses the same setup for all of the adapters that it makes that are multi-state so if you don't see your COMFAST adapter listed, try the instructions for the CF-WU782AC.

 -----

 2021-04-20

-For: TEROW_ROW02FD USB WiFi adapter

 For: COMFAST CF-WU782AC USB WiFi adapter

 For: COMFAST CF-WU785AC USB WiFi adapter

+For: TEROW_ROW02FD USB WiFi adapter

 ```
 Ensure usb-modeswitch is installed